dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     -o, --output
         The output path for the collected trace data.
 If not specified it defaults to ./trace.netperf

-    --pack
-        Automatically runs the pack command after collection is complete.
-Use dotnet-trace pack --help for more details.

     --profile
         A named pre-defined set of provider configurations that allows common tracing scenarios to be specified